pyuli15/svg-orisha-icons/README.md

 Yoruban Orishas are:

->The deities of the Yoruban practice which started in Africa. they are representede by common aspects of nature, and are represented as both male and female.
+>The deities of the Yoruban practice which started in Africa. they are represented by common aspects of nature, and are depicted as both male and female.

 **Orisha Icons**